 If a person close to you or anybody in your family is getting addicted to their mobile phone, it is important to curb their phone usage and protect their mental health.
 You might try:

 If you are experiencing anxiety and depression as a result of excessive cell phone usage, you may need help to resolve this issue.
-There may also be an underlying mental health issues that needs to be resolved.
+There may also be underlying mental health issues that need to be resolved.
 Get the help you or your loved one needs by contacting Brookhaven Retreat.
 Our women-only mental health treatment facility provides a variety of services to improve your mental health and put you on a path to a happier, healthier life.